crebier-corentin/npm-nested-dep/README.md

 ### Manual Chrome Installation
 This extension is not yet available in the chrome web store.
-In the meantime you can still manually install it.
+In the meantime you can still manually install it :

 * Download a [releases](https://github.com/bibo5088/npm-nested-dep/releases) and extract it somewhere
 * Go to `chrome://extensions/`